practicalli/clojure/docs/automation/index.md

 Write Clojure code using the [Babashka task runner](https://book.babashka.org/#tasks){target=_blank}

-Babashka reqiures more coding that make, although has the ability to use a wide range of Clojure functions and libraries.
+Babashka reqiures more coding than make, although has the ability to use a wide range of Clojure functions and libraries.

 [Babashka task runner](https://book.babashka.org/#tasks){target=_blank .md-button}